Blowing up the power of a singular cardinal of uncountable cofinality with collapses: The forcing

 \item For $l<2$, $(H_\alpha^l)^p(\tau) \leq (H_\alpha^l)^q(\pi_{d_\alpha^p,d_\alpha^q}(\tau))$ for all relevant $\tau$.

 \item For all relevant $\nu$, $(H_\alpha^2)^p(\nu) \leq (H_\alpha^2)^q(\nu)$.

 \end{enumerate} \end{enumerate} \end{defn}

-We often express property \ref{projects} as ``$A_\alpha^p$ projects down to $A_\alpha^q$".
+We often express property \ref{projects} as ``$A_\alpha^p$ projects down to a subset of $A_\alpha^q$".
 To see what the extensions of a given condition look like in general, we first restrict the kind of objects which are allowed to be used to extend a condition.

 The following definition and other definitions later on involves composition of functions.
 We note here that compositions are done partially, meaning for functions $f$ and $g$, $f \circ g$ has the domain $\{x \in \dom(g) : g(x) \in \dom(f)\}$ and $f \circ g(x)=f(g(x))$.